Diana-Cl/Diana-Cl/docs/wa/windows_ltsc_links.md

 ---

+#### Reasons to ...

-**Reasons to use LTSC:**
+::: tip **Reasons to use LTSC**

-- You don't like annual Windows feature upgrades.
+> - You don't like annual Windows feature upgrades
-- You don't like preinstalled Store (UWP) apps as well.
+> - You don't like preinstalled Store (UWP) apps as well
-- You want longer update support for Windows 10.
+> - You want longer update support for Windows 10

 **Reasons to avoid using LTSC:**

-- As stated above, many games and software might not support LTSC once that same build has reached the end of life in GAC.
+> - As stated above, many games and software might not support LTSC once that same build has reached the end of life in GAC
-- Games might not work out of the box and you will manually need to install store and Xbox apps.
+> - Games might not work out of the box and you will manually need to install store and Xbox apps
-- New hardware might not be fully supported by a 2-3 year-old LTSC build (A new version of LTSC is released every 3 years).
+> - New hardware might not be fully supported by a 2-3 year-old LTSC build (A new version of LTSC is released every 3 years)
-- You might miss new features added in GAC that aren't available in LTSC.
+> - You might miss new features added in GAC that aren't available in LTSC

 **Common misconceptions**

-- LTSC is fast.
+> - LTSC is fast
-  It's not fast, although there might be a bit more RAM available because of no store apps running in the background, and you can achieve the same result in GAC channel editions by [turning off][6] background apps and startup apps.
+>   It's not fast, although there might be a bit more RAM available because of no store apps running in the background, and you can achieve the same result in GAC channel editions by [turning off][6] background apps and startup apps
-- It's more privacy-oriented.
+> - It's more privacy-oriented
-  No, [telemetry options][7] are the same as GAC Enterprise.
+>   No, [telemetry options][7] are the same as GAC Enterprise

 :::